Food-Forest-Sardegna/release/README.md

 ## Updating node from old version to new version
 ### ⚠️Warning : **Be Ensure you notedown Encoded seed of your node which is available in Step 6 (c).
-Losing of that encoded seed means, may lead to loss of node funds.**
+Losing of that encoded seed means lead to loss of node funds.**

 Step1 : Enter into linux server